Applecross and Torridon are home to some of Scotland's most magnificent mountain scenery, and this route allows you to appreciate it to the full.

 Back in Lochcarron the road continues over high ground to the west before dropping to the head of Loch Kishorn and the scattered settlements collectively referred to as Kishorn.
 A little beyond the remarkable Courthill Chapel a turn at the head of Loch Kishorn leads to the Belach na Ba, a spectacular single track road that squirms its way up the face of the Applecross Mountains before descending more steadily to the coast and the village of Applecross.

 From Applecross you should take the five mile each way excursion south, taking in the settlements of Camusterrach, Ard-dhubh and Toscaig.
-Once back in Applecross you follow the single track road road north along the west coast of the peninsula, before turning to head east along its north coast.
+Once back in Applecross you the Applecross Heritage Centre is well worth a visit, and you then follow the single track road road north along the west coast of the peninsula, before turning to head east along its north coast.

 The road twists and turns, giving you ever more fascinating glimpses of the Torridon Mountains to the north east.
 Not far before the end of this road a high point that can be difficult to spot gives you superb views of Shieldaig with the mountains beyond.